drogue-iot/blog.drogue.io/content/2021-06-02-drogue-device-wasm/index.md

 });
 ```

 Finally, we need to mount the device.
 Mounting a device means spawning the per-actor tasks that wait for incoming messages for an actor and runs the processing loop.
-Since we're running in a browser, we cannot use the embassy executor, because it will loop forever awaiting actor tasks.
+Since we're running in a browser, we cannot use the Embassy executor, because it will loop forever awaiting actor tasks.
 Instead, we'll re-use the async spawn capability of `wasm-bindgen` and implement the `ActorSpawner` trait, which will enable it to be used when mounting a device:

 ```rust
 let spawner = WasmSpawner::new();